farmbotgianpaolo/lambda-bitbucket-claudia-api/README.md

 }
 ```

-The second one `"/example"` is sent to a controller on app/controller/example.js that will manage its own subroutes and at the moment it has only the base subroute that will answer with:
+The second one `"/example"` is sent to a controller on __app/controller/example.js__ that will manage its own subroutes.
+At the moment it has only the base subroute that will answer with:

 ```javascript
 {